 Our website is a unique and valued resource, sharing project examples, tools and guidance.

 The Network is for everyone, from park rangers to public health specialists and from land valuers to landscape architects.
 By supporting professionals and volunteers, we work for the benefit of people in all of parts of society.
 The people we benefit are in two categories:

 - Those involved in organisations with objectives that are sometimes perceived to have little to do with managing the environment as an asset (such as health and economic development).

 Join for free today to become part of the growing network.
-You'll receive our monthly e-news and advance invitations to events.
-You'll have a chance to inform what we do and share your knowledge and prespective.
+You'll have a chance to inform what we do and share your knowledge and perspective.

 Impact and outcomes

-Through our work, our members learn how to better manage the environment as an asset for all of society.
-We focus on learning outcomes, achieved through the sharing of knowledge between our members and others.
+Through our work, our members learn how to manage the environment locally as an asset for all of society.
+We achieve learning outcomes for our members, so they can do their jobs better.